Project Description

 Number Built: 13

-The Ryan S-C (Sports-Coupe) was an American three-seat cabin monoplane designed and built by Ryan; one was impressed into service with the United States Army Air Forces as the L-10.
+The Ryan SC (Sport Cabin) was an American three-seat cabin monoplane designed and built by Ryan; one was impressed into service with the United States Army Air Forces as the L-10.

 Later Modifications

-Two SC-Ws exist with a horizontally opposed 6-cylinder Continental engine.
-One was modified from a radial-powered SC-W, and one was built with the 6-cylinder engine after WWII using spare airframe parts from the original pre-WWII production run.
+Two SCs exist with a horizontally opposed 6-cylinder Continental engines.
+One was modified from a radial powered SCW, and The Mid America Flight Museum’s SC one was built up with the 6-cylinder engine and was assembled after WWII using airframe parts from the original pre-WWII production run along with other custom pieces.

 General characteristics